-The owner makes a good faith effort to make the repairs.
+The landlord makes a good faith effort to make the repairs.

-The repairs are expensive (such as exterior painting or roof repair) and the owner needs time to obtain the funds.
+The repairs are expensive (such as exterior painting or roof repair) and the landlord needs time to obtain the funds.

 The repairs must be delayed due to climate conditions.